shubham12412/ds-algo-learning/paytm-to-next-journey/stack/README.md

 ***we use a stack to store the days i, h(i), h(h(i)) and so on***

- => if we ans[] array we can refer same inormation from output array so we don't need extra stack
+ => if we ans[] array we can refer same inormation from ans array so we don't need extra stack

 3)